hsf-training/hsf-training-cicd-github/content/episodes/12-skim-milk/index.md

           $COMPILER -g -O3 -Wall -Wextra -Wpedantic -o skim skim.cxx $FLAGS
 ```

 Since the `skim` binary is built, let's see if we can run it.
-We need to add a job , with name `skim`.
+We need to add a job with the name `skim`.

-`skim` is meant to process data (skimming) we are going to run on.
+`skim` is meant to process data (skimming) that we are going to run on.

 Let's go ahead and figure out how to define a run job.
 Seems too easy to be true?
 ```yaml